Monitor State Activity Through Active State Data

 The enumeration data type definition contains one enumerated value for each state name.
-The
+By

-definition also contains an enumerated value that serves as the default value for
+default, the definition contains an enumerated value that serves as the default

-the enumeration data type and indicates that no substate is active.
-For example, in
+value for the enumeration data type and indicates that no substate is active.
+For

 sf_car, the state